SBWL International Business

 The program structure of the specialization International Business is flexible and allows students to complete course work within two or three semesters.
 The necessary prerequisite for taking the advanced seminars (courses 3-5) consists in completing the two basic courses (1-2) Foundations and Applications.

 The Institute for International Business offers two, non-mandatory, dedicated tracks within the IB spcialization.
+These tracks include the regular 1st semester courses 1 and 2 as well as dedicated 2nd (or 3rd) semester courses 3, 4 and 5.
 Students will receive an additional diploma certifying their participation in the respective track:

 Central Europe Connect (CEC)